ga4gh/vrs/docs/source/impl-guide/normalization.rst

 #.
 Compare the two Allele sequences, if:

    a. both are empty, the input Allele is a reference Allele.
-Return the
+Return a new
-      input Allele unmodified. **Discussion point**: should this return a reference length expression?
+      Allele with:

+      i. the `location` from the input Allele.

+      #. a `ReferenceLengthExpression` for the `state` with `length` and
+         `repeatSubunitLength` both set to the length of the input `location`.

    #. both are non-empty, the input Allele has been normalized to a
       substitution.
-Return a new Allele with the modified `start`, `end`, and `Alternate Allele Sequence`.
+Return a new Allele with:

+      i. a `location` using the modified `start` and `end` for the `location`.

+      #. a `LiteralSequenceExpression` for the `state` using the trimmed
+         `alternate sequence`.

-   #. one is empty, the input Allele is an insertion (empty `reference
+   #. one is empty, the input Allele is an insertion (empty `Reference Allele
-      sequence`) or a deletion (empty `alternate sequence`).
-Store the length of the non-empty sequence: this is the `Repeat Subunit Length`.
+      Sequence`) or a deletion (empty `alternate sequence`).
+The length of the non-empty sequence is the `seed_length`.
 Continue to step 3.

 #.
 Determine bounds of ambiguity.